 Conversational marketing has grown from a simple hype to a stable trend and, ultimately, to being one of the leading approaches to digital marketing.
-However, we believe that conversational marketing, while incredibly effective and at times even essential, is just a small part of a bigger picture.
-Conversations, in order to drive growth and deliver better customer experience, should take place across the entire customer journey.
+However, we believe that conversation-driven marketing, while incredibly effective and at times even essential, is just a small part of a bigger picture.
+Conversations, in order to drive growth and deliver a better customer experience, should take place across the entire customer journey.

-Sales driven by conversations are likely to have a huge impact on helping sales teams connect with leads in a more personalized, helpful and organic way.
+Sales driven by conversations are likely to have a huge impact on helping sales teams connect with leads in a more personalized, helpful, and organic way.
 Equally, customer support and success teams already demonstrated their potential to benefit from a conversational approach.

-Hence, when considering designing a conversational marketing strategy for our businesses, you should think about how it will impact your business as a whole.
+Hence, when considering designing a conversational strategy for our businesses, you should think about how it will impact your business as a whole.

 Different publications offer different conversational marketing definitions that focus on different parts of the business process.
-However, they all have one thing in common – the conversation which, in its very essence, is interactive, personal and immediate.
+However, they all have one thing in common – the conversation which, in its very essence, is interactive, personal, and immediate.

 Take NGDATA, for example, their definition strongly focuses on the aspect of listening to your customers:

 “Conversational marketing […] is a feedback-oriented approach to marketing used by companies to drive engagement, develop customer loyalty, grow the customer base, and, ultimately, grow revenue. […] is based on the common-sense idea of listening to your customer and potential customer’s needs […] willing to incorporate feedback into your marketing strategy and communicating with the customer on a one-to-one basis” – NGDATA

 On the other hand, Drift’s definition shows a much more marketing and sales-driven approach to conversations: